garnix-io/terms-and-conditions/terms.md

 of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.
-Furthermore, the Company will often release products labeled “alpha” and “beta”, which shall serve as our notification to you that we do not believe the product or service meets industry, or our own, standard security, reliability, and stability expectations.
+Furthermore, the Company will often release products labeled “alpha” and “beta”, which serve as our notification to you that we do not believe the product or service meets industry, or our own, standard security, reliability, and stability expectations.
 You acknowledge and agree that your use of any products labeled